Mohit-Raje/Mohit-Raje/README.md

 🔥 Currently Building

-🤖 Exploring cutting-edge AI solutions with Groq, Ollama, AWS Bedrock, Nvidia NIM, CrewAI 🌐 Innovating in GenAI, Machine Learning, and Deep Learning to change the game 🧠 Developing a Data Science-based application to unlock insights and automate decision-making 📊 Deeply interested in Data Analytics, focused on leveraging data to drive impactful solutions and business intelligence
+🤖 Exploring cutting-edge AI solutions with Groq, Ollama, AWS Bedrock, Nvidia NIM, CrewAI<br>
+🌐 Innovating in GenAI, Machine Learning, and Deep Learning to change the game<br>
+🧠 Developing a Data Science-based application to unlock insights and automate decision-making<br>
+📊 Deeply interested in Data Analytics, focused on leveraging data to drive impactful solutions and business intelligence

 💡 What I Love